TBomberman/UniSpot/cosmwasm/contracts/README.md

 ## Contracts and Price Feeds

-Pyth is currently available on the following cosmwasm chains:
+UniSpot is currently available on the following cosmwasm chains:

 ### Testnet